End-to-End Encryption: What It Protects and How to Verify It Yourself

 It does not protect metadata.
 Even if message content is encrypted, the service provider typically knows who is messaging whom, when, how often, message sizes, and connection patterns.
 This metadata is often more revealing than content.
 Signal goes to unusual lengths to minimize metadata; most providers do not.

 It does not verify identity.
 E2EE proves that a message was encrypted to a specific key.
 It does not prove that the key belongs to the person you think you are talking to.
 Verification of identity is a separate problem, usually addressed (imperfectly) through safety numbers, key fingerprints, or trust-on-first-use.
+The verification walkthrough later in this guide covers exactly how to do this in each app.

 It does not protect against compromised devices.
 If your phone is infected with spyware, your contact's phone is compromised, or one of your accounts has been taken over, E2EE protects nothing.
 The endpoint itself is the attacker now.
+The same applies to brief physical access: if someone takes control of a friend's unlocked phone and sends a message, that message arrives perfectly encrypted, and from an attacker.

 It does not stop spam.
 This is the big one for 2026.
 End-to-end encryption protects messages from interception.
 It does not say anything about whether the messages were welcome, whether the sender is a real person, or whether the recipient consented to be contacted.
 End-to-end encrypted spam is still spam.